TheTNTDemon/ChallangeZ/README.md

  - :white_check_mark: = Done and reviewed and then will be crossed out of the list

  Here is a list of all the exercises that are done and reviewed:
  - [ ] 1.
-Reading, Sorting and Reversing ASCII
+Reading, Sorting and Reversing ASCII :hourglass_flowing_sand:
  - [ ] 2.
-Find (dutch regulatied) zipcode in string with regex
+Find (dutch regulatied) zipcode in string with regex :hourglass_flowing_sand:
  - [ ] 3.
-Check for valid email with regex
+Check for valid email with regex :x:
  - [ ] 4.
-Bubblesort algortithm
+Bubblesort algortithm :x:
  - [ ] 5.
-Check for valid dutch phone number with regex
+Check for valid dutch phone number with regex :x:
  - [ ] 6.
-Insert 2d array in a table in HTML
+Insert 2d array in a table in HTML :x:
  - [ ] 7.
-Visualize Fibonacci sequence with p5
+Visualize Fibonacci sequence with p5 :x:
  - [ ] 8.
-Calculate and show the prime numbers below 100
+Calculate and show the prime numbers below 100 :x:
  - [ ] 9.
-Switch 2 (number) variables without a 3rd one
+Switch 2 (number) variables without a 3rd one :hourglass_flowing_sand: :x:
  - [ ] 10.
-Self playing Towers of Hanoi
+Self playing Towers of Hanoi :x:
  - [ ] 11.
-Palindrome detection
+Palindrome detection :x:
  - [ ] 12.
-Recursive sorting
+Recursive sorting :x:
  - [ ] 13.
-Calculate surface and circumference of a circle
+Calculate surface and circumference of a circle :x:
  - [ ] 14.
-Calculate temperature (F, C, K, etc)
+Calculate temperature (F, C, K, etc) :x:
  - [ ] 15.
-Sort list
+Sort list :x:
  - [ ] 16.
-String numbers math
+String numbers math :x:
  - [ ] 17.
-Roulette game
+Roulette game :x:
  - [ ] 18.
-Name generator
+Name generator :x:
  - [ ] 19.
-Check if string contains SQL
+Check if string contains SQL :x:
  - [ ] 20.
-Switch 2 (string) variables without a 3rd one
+Switch 2 (string) variables without a 3rd one :hourglass_flowing_sand:
  - [ ] 21.
-Wall generator with 50x10cm bricks
+Wall generator with 50x10cm bricks :x:
  - [ ] 22.
-Follow the light game
+Follow the light game :x:
  - [ ] 23.
-Mondriaan looking like site
+Mondriaan looking like site :x:
  - [ ] 24.
-Letter generator
+Letter generator :x:

  Personal tasks for this github:
  - [ ] Add JSFiddles to the ones that can (or make all proper html/css/js projects)